salesforcecli/plugin-devops-center/messages/deploy.pipeline.report.md

 # summary

-Check the status of a deploy operation.
+Check the status of a pipeline deploy operation.

 # description